wp-plugins/author-customization/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.2.1 =
+Fixed bugs that can cause fatal errors when displaying the author name & description.

 = 0.1.1 =
 Major bug in saving customized author info when selecting a new post author has been corrected.